 - Mail: dealing with mail right away so it doesn’t pile up!

-- Paperwork: how and where you’ll keep all the important documents, accumulated birthday cards, meaningful schoolwork, etc.
+- Paperwork: how and where you’ll sort and store paper items- important documents, accumulated birthday cards, meaningful schoolwork, etc.

 - Calendar: keeping track of everyone’s personal commitments, appointments, upcoming events, and important dates so you’re always as prepared as possible